raspberrypilearning/shoe-charm/en/step_6.md

 --- task ---

-Add, edit and group some shapes to create new cutouts, or change your button from a cylinder to a different shape.
+Add, edit, and group some shapes to create new cutouts, or change your button from a cylinder to a different shape.

 --- /task ---